+Detox is the first stage of rehab treatment, and it can last from 48 hours to seven days.
+It is the monitored process of riding the body from drugs and/or alcohol.
 Detox is an important beginning in the recovery process.
 Here at La Paloma, our clients experience detox in a controlled, safe and comfortable environment.

 The longer a person uses, the more the physical and psychological dependence on the drug of choice develops.
 Because of this dependency, when an individual abruptly discontinues use he or she will begin to experience a variety of symptoms associated with withdrawal.

 Each person’s detox experience is different, and the intensity of withdrawal varies based on the drug of choice, frequency of use, amount consumed and duration of addiction.
 At The Oaks, our goal is to treat every patient with respect and dignity and make their detox experience as easy and beneficial as possible.
 Because our facility is located in the Memphis area, there is always excellent medical care available, if needed.
 During detox, the body begins to heal, paving the way for continued treatment and long-term recovery.